Skip to Main Content

 Journal articles detailing original research Books (except fiction & autobiographies)

-Letters Commentaries, crtiicisms
+Letters Commentaries, criticisms

-Newspaper articles written at the time Histories
+Newspaper articles written at the time HIstories

 Speeches

-Survey Research (e.g., market surveys, public opinion polls)
+Survey Research (e.g. market surveys, public opinion polls)

-Works of art, architecture, literature, and music)
+Works of art, architecture, literature, music

-Data, Statistics, etc.
+Data, statistics, etc.